typsy-dev/documentation/ApiV2.md

 - email: The email of the user
 - structures: Used for adding the user into venues/departments/groups within your account
 - teams: Used for adding the user into teams within your account - optional,
 - claims: Used for adding the claims for the user - optional,
+- ssoUserIdentifier: Used for adding the user identifier for SSO login - required for SSO connected accounts only
 - options: Used to enable certain options to perform

 Example request to create a user (minimum information).